Heng Kiong teaches Information Technology, including business analytics and management information systems, at a tertiary institute.

 - Calculated Metrics: You can also do calculated metrics and dimensions.
 For example, the original datasets have two columns, Population and Country Size.
 You can easily create a formula in Google Data Studio to calculate population density by dividing the Population by Country Size.

-- Blended Data Source: In Google Data Studio, you can join the records in one Data Source to the records of up to 4 other Data Sources.
+- Blended Data Source: In Google Data Studio, you can join the records in one Data Source to the records of up to four other Data Sources.
 To join the data, simply identify a commonly shared dimension amongst the different Data Sources.
 This is known as a Join Key.

 - Interaction Filters: Google Data Studio is also highly interactive.
 Add Chart Interaction filters to apply controls to specific charts.
 Or when interactions are enabled on a chart, you can turn that cart into filter controls by clicking one or more dimension values in the chart.